 In Sydney and throughout communities across the state, at local war memorials, schools, and in town centres, it is a time to come together to remember and reflect on the events that shaped our nation.

 The 2023 NSW Remembrance Day service took place at the Cenotaph in Martin Place, Sydney, at 10:30am on Saturday 11 November.

 You can watch a replay of the service.

-The Remembrance Day service at Martin Place took place on the lands of the Gadigal people of the Eora nation.
-We paid respect to their elders past, present and emerging, and acknowledged all the Aboriginal men and women who have served in Australia’s Defence forces.
+The Remembrance Day service at Martin Place takes place on the lands of the Gadigal people of the Eora Nation.
+We pay respect to their elders past and present, and acknowledge all the Aboriginal men and women who have served in Australia’s Defence forces.